djrobstep/sqlakeyset/README.rst

 Documentation
 -------------

-``sqlakeyset`` is in early alpha and documentation other than this README is scarce so far.
-We are working on remedying this.
-Watch this space.
+Other than this README, there is some basic sphinx documentation, which you can build yourself with e.g. ``make -C doc html``.
+Hopefully this will be available more conveniently soon - watch this space.

 Installation